sillycowvalley/Hopper/Source/Projects/6502SBC/HopperBASIC/Docs/HopperBASICSpec.md

 INT count = 0

 ' Conditional logic
-IF isReady = TRUE THEN count = count + 1
+IF isReady = TRUE THEN count = count + 1 ENDIF

 ' BIT-only operations
 BIT result = isReady AND (count > 5)   ' Error: cannot mix BIT and numeric in expression BIT result = isReady AND TRUE          ' Correct: BIT-only expression

 ' Proper flag usage
-IF isReady = TRUE THEN PRINT "System ready"
+IF isReady = TRUE THEN PRINT "System ready" ENDIF
-IF isReady <> FALSE THEN PRINT "Not false"
+IF isReady <> FALSE THEN PRINT "Not false" ENDIF

 ' BIT assignment from expressions
 BIT comparison = (count > 10)          ' Comparison result is BIT type